lancopku/SGM/README.md

 # Sequence Generation Model with Global Embedding
 - This is the code for our paper *SGM: Sequence Generation Model for Multi-label Classification*
-- Be careful: the provided codes are based on the RCV1-V2 dataset.
-If you need to run the codes on other datasets, please correspondly modify all program statements that relate to the specific name of the dataset.
+- Be careful: the provided code is based on the RCV1-V2 dataset.
+If you need to run the code on other datasets, please correspondly modify all program statements that relate to the specific name of the dataset.

 ***********************************************************